Baba O'Riley: Recording

 The song was derived from a nine-minute demo, which the band reconstructed.
 "Baba O'Riley" was initially 30 minutes in length, but was edited down to the "high points" of the track for Who's Next.

-The other parts of the song appeared on the third disc of Townshend's Lifehouse Chronicles as "Baba M1 (O'Riley 1st Movement 1971)" and "Baba M2 (2nd Movement Part 1 1971)".
-Dave Arbus, whose band East of Eden was recording in the same studio, was invited by Keith Moon to play the violin solo during the outro.
-In most live performances, this part is played instead by Daltrey on harmonica.
+Release

-"Baba O'Riley" was released in November 1971, as a single in several European countries.
+"Baba O'Riley" was released in November 1971 as a single in several European countries.
 However, in the United Kingdom and the United States, it was released only as part of the album Who's Next.
-The song, however, became one of the band's most popular songs, as well as a popular staple of AOR radio, and remains on the classic rock radio canon.
+The song became one of the band's most popular songs, as well as a popular staple of AOR radio, and remains on the classic rock radio canon.

-Reception and legacy
+Critical reception

 "Baba O'Riley" appears at No. 159 on Rolling Stone's list of "The 500 Greatest Songs of All Time".
-The song is in the Rock and Roll Hall of Fame as one of the 500 Songs That Shaped Rock and Roll.
-The band Pearl Jam regularly plays a cover of the song during concerts, and a readers' poll in Rolling Stone awarded this cover as #8 in their Greatest Live Cover Songs.
+The song was chosen by the Rock and Roll Hall of Fame as one of the 500 Songs That Shaped Rock and Roll.
+The band Pearl Jam regularly plays a cover of the song during concerts, and a readers' poll in Rolling Stone awarded this cover as #8 on a list of "Greatest Live Cover Songs".
+In 2012, Paste ranked the song number two on its list of the 20 greatest Who songs, and in 2022, Rolling Stone ranked the song number six on its list of the 50 greatest Who songs.